Pro Food Maker

 Blog

-How brands use equity to exploit content creators & influencers
+How brands use equity to exploit content creators & not pay them

-Let’s talk about equity and how companies are using equity to either underpay creators or to get away with not paying creators at all.
+• examples of how companies are using equity to either underpay creators or to get away with not paying creators at all

 David Warren & Triller